What You Need:

 - Corn syrup

 - Candy sprinkles

 - Small mixing bowl

 What You Do:

 - Plasma composes 55% of our blood, and is 90% water.
 It carries dissolved nutrients like glucose, protein and hormones to parts of the body and picks up waste to bring back to organs to be cleaned or "filtered" it out.
 In this activity, plasma is represented by the corn syrup.
-While discussing the properties of plasma, have your child fill the bowl approximately 55% full of corn syrup.
+After discussing the properties of plasma, have your child fill the bowl approximately 55% full of corn syrup.

 - White Blood Cells account for .5% of our blood and are larger than red blood cells.
 They are built to fight infections.
 In this activity, white blood cells are represented by the white jelly beans.
-While discussing the properties of white blood cells, have your child add a few white jelly beans to the bowl.
+After discussing the properties of white blood cells, have your child add a few white jelly beans to the bowl.

 - Platelets account for .5% of our blood and help to clot our blood when we get a cut.
 Have your child add a few candy sprinkles to the bowl to represent platelets.

 You've made plasma soup!
 To find out more about blood, do some online research to see what the cells look like under a microscope.
 If you know what your blood type is, share it with your child.
 If he (and you!) are up for it, bring your child along the next time you volunteer to give blood.